ashutoshmjain/gita/src/mathuraChap11.md

      /\   /\
     ][][ ][][

 - There are eight boats (shown with open brackets) - this is the identity - this is how people interact with this structure.
+You see it as a dock when you see boats moored on it.
+Same with the Airports.
 - There are seven joints - that is the internal spatial arrangement.
 - If you leave the identity aside , there are five internal angles.
 - If we fold the structure - left on to right or vice versa - there are "3" joints in each fold.
 - Of course there are two images - each reflection of the other.
 - And one unique structure represented by number "8" that has all the primes less than itself in-built into it.]

-If you consider each prime as a unique idea, this number has all the pre-existing ideas in harmony - for lack of a better word ! - smiled the Mentor.
+If you consider each prime as a unique idea, this number has all the pre-existing ideas in harmony - for lack of a better word ! - smiled the Mentor - and btw it is the first non prime number on the Fibonacci [^fib] sequence.

-Very interesting - said the Fairy - I never thought it in this light ..
+Very interesting - said the Fairy - I never thought it in this light but it makes sense!

 Bingo - you got it.
-Good that you asked the question that made me draw the picture - a major part of my study is to figure out such numbers of higher order that exhibit similar behaviour and speculate what those "prime" ideas could be.
-For example "2" underscores the idea of duality, "3" that of "Trinity", "5" angles may be five senses as different angles to sense the things, and "7" being the largest single digit prime might evoke "intelligence".
+Good that you asked the question & made me draw the picture - a major part of my study is to figure out such numbers of higher order that exhibit similar behaviour and to speculate what those "prime" ideas could be.
+For example "2" underscores the idea of Duality, "3" that of "Trinity", "5" angles may be five senses as different angles to see the things, and "7" being the largest single digit prime might evoke "Intelligence".
 Goes without saying that this is pseudo science.
 There is no proof.

 But then how this number theory related to the story of `Ganga` and `Shantanu` - asked the Friend..